 - keeping the painful area elevated

-Lung cancer is one of the most dangerous forms of cancer because it spreads so rapidly.
+Lung cancer is one of the most dangerous forms of cancer because it can spread rapidly.
 Among those in whom a doctor detects and treats lung cancer before it spreads, about 56% will live for 5 years beyond diagnosis.

 The treatment options for lung cancer depend on the type of cancer and whether it has spread to other areas of the body.
-Some of the most common treatments include:
+Some common treatments include:

 - surgery to remove tumors

 - drugs that block or interfere with the growth of tumors or treat other symptoms of cancer